Book Cover

 "Rising demand in automotive and civil aviation"

-The Radar Systems Market Market is witnessing significant opportunity in automotive and civil aviation sectors.
+The Radar Systems Market is witnessing significant opportunity in automotive and civil aviation sectors.
 Over 65 million cars worldwide are equipped with short-range radars for ADAS (advanced driver assistance systems), representing 34% of global vehicle production.
 Air traffic management is another growth driver, with 21% of radar installations globally dedicated to airports, ensuring the safety of 4.5 billion annual passengers.
 Weather radars offer further opportunities, with 1,500 Doppler systems enhancing disaster preparedness for more than 2 billion people in flood-prone regions.
 The integration of compact radar sensors in drones and urban air mobility vehicles is a fast-emerging application.

 CHALLENGE